 There’s also a single buckle that fastens over the top.
 It’s ideal for fastening light but bulky items, like a foam sleeping pad.
-I personally never took the time to fasten the roll-top closure.
-I’d simply fold the closure over itself and fasten it shut with the single, over the top strap.
-My foam sleeping pad was secured under this strap and kept everything in its place.
+I personally never take the time to fasten the roll-top closure.
+I simply fold the closure over itself and fasten it shut with the single, over the top strap.
+My foam sleeping pad is secured under this strap to keep everything in its place.

-This would leave the straps for the ends of the roll top closure dangling uselessly, so I eventually cut these straps off.
+This leaves the straps for the ends of the roll top closure dangling uselessly, so I eventually cut these straps off.
 Proceed here with caution – it’s best to spend a lot of time with your Catalyst before you go chopping away any of its bits and pieces.

 Note that the Catalyst is NOT waterproof, and that it’s best to carry a waterproof pack cover (ULA makes some of the best).